-Item Descriptor !
-30YYY Exploration of neck wounds penetrating the investing layer of the cervical fascia to exclude or expose major structural injury (Anaes.)
-(Assist.) \$521.25
+Item Descriptor Schedule fee 30YYY Exploration of neck wounds penetrating the investing layer of the cervical fascia to exclude or expose major structural injury (Anaes.)
+(Assist.) \$521.25 the descriptor reads:

 The Committee recommends that a new item number is added to the MBS which provides for penetrating neck injuries, and that: